 News and Announcements

-- Professor Fu-Pen Chiang receives 2018 WM Murray Lecture Award from the Society of Experimental Mechanics for his distinguished orginal contributions to photomechanics, optical metrology, applied optics, NDE, and experimental solid mechanics
+- Prof. Fu-Pen Chiang receives 2018 WM Murray Lecture Award from the Society of Experimental Mechanics for his distinguished orginal contributions to photomechanics, optical metrology, applied optics, NDE, and experimental solid mechanics

 - New occupancy detection device designed to save home energy use